 August the 22nd this year marked the ten-year anniversary of the purchase of my then, 8-year-old Southerly 135 in Holland.
 Since then, she has been progressively updated and refurbished, building on what was perceived to be, a good solid hull.
 Unfortunately, my experiences have exposed a good deal of shoddy workmanship carried out by Northshore, the builders, during a dark and tumultuous period when the company was changing hands and the workforce were disgruntled.

-I am hoping that the refit programme will conclude in time for some early spring ‘shakedown’ cruises before heading off on a new adventure.
+I am hoping that the refit programme will conclude in time for some early spring ‘shakedown’ cruises before heading off on a new adventure. (subsequent posts will, unfortunately, explain that this was an overly optimistic target)

 My daughter, Rebecca, lives with her husband and two daughters in Blackrock, south Dublin near Dun Loaghaire.
 You can actually see the sea from the upstairs windows of her home!
 There is clearly merit in moving Hejira to Dun Loaghaire for a time as I visit my daughter regularly and the marina has confirmed that there is a berth for Hejira.